fdbozzo/foxbin2prg/.github/CONTRIBUTING.md

 2. Run VFPXDeployment.
 It will set version number to EXE, compile, set several documentation and create the files for Thor.
 3. commit
 4. push to your fork
-5. create a pull request
+5. Create a pull request

 ### Without VFPXDeployment
-If you do not use VFPXDeployment
+If you do not use VFPXDeployment.

 There are some considerations to make to add a new version to Thor.
 Please check [Supporting Thor Updater](https://vfpx.github.io/thorupdate/) In special: